simplex-chat/simplex-chat/blog/20240604-simplex-chat-v5.8-private-message-routing-chat-themes.md

 For private routing to work, both the forwardig and the destination relays should support the updated messaging protocol - it is supported from v5.8 of the messaging relays.
 It is already released to all relays preset in the app, and available as a self-hosted server.
 We updated [the guide](../docs/SERVER.md) about how to host your own messaging relays.

 Because many self-hosted relays did not upgrade yet, private routing is not enabled by default.
 To enable it, you can open *Network & servers* settings in the app and change the settings in *Private message routing* section.
 We recommend setting *Private routing* option to *Unprotected* (to use it only with unknown relays and when not connecting via Tor) and *Allow downgrade* to *Yes* (so messages can still be delivered to the messaging relays that didn't upgrade yet) or to *When IP hidden* (in which case the messages will fail to deliver to unknown relays that didn't upgrade yet unless you connect to them via Tor).
+See [F.A.Q. section](../docs/FAQ.md#does-simplex-protect-my-ip-address) for answers to some commonly asked questions about private message routing.

-Read more about the technical design of the private message routing in [this document](https://github.com/simplex-chat/simplexmq/blob/stable/rfcs/2023-09-12-second-relays.md).
+Read more about the technical design of the private message routing in [this document](https://github.com/simplex-chat/simplexmq/blob/stable/rfcs/done/2023-09-12-second-relays.md) and in [the messaging protocol specification](https://github.com/simplex-chat/simplexmq/blob/stable/protocol/simplex-messaging.md#proxying-sender-commands).

 ## Server transparency